DevopsAde/Devops_Project/Implementing Load Balancers with Nginx/README.md

 **`sudo nginx -t`**

 ![Alt text](Images/nginx-t.png)
+*configuration OK*

 - Next, we restart Nginx to load the new configuration with the command below:

 **`sudo systemctl restart nginx`**

+- Finally, paste the Public address of Nginx Load Balancer.
+We should see the same webpages served by the webservers.